Philadelphia Passing Bad Checks Lawyer

 Why Do I Need a Lawyer?

-An experienced and aggressive lawyer will immediately call into question the knowingly element.
-Remember, it must be proven beyond a reasonable doubt.
+An experienced and aggressive lawyer will immediately call into question the element of knowledge necessary for a check to be considered bad.
+Remember, this must be proven beyond a reasonable doubt.
 That means there has to be no question at all as to whether you intended to write a bad check.
-Your lawyer's chief objective will be to question this; to provide that doubt, and then to use this to either have your case dismissed or plea it down to a less serious offense.
+Your lawyer’s chief objective will be to question this; to provide that doubt, and then to use it to either have your case dismissed or to plea it down to a less serious offense.

 This content was written on behalf of Greg Prosmushkin.